Testamentary Giving Options (Outside of a Will)

 |None||None||Estate receives donation tax receipt for $500,000||Foundation receives $500,000 upon death of donor|

-When an RRIF and RRSP is cashed in (either at death or during one’s lifetime), the fair market value of the withdrawal is immediately taken into income at full marginal rates.
+When an RRIF and RRSP is cashed in (either at death or during one’s lifetime), the fair market value of the withdrawal is immediately taken into income.
 Of course, whatever portion of your plan that you choose to donate is also eligible for a donation receipt and the significant tax benefits that result from charitable donations.

 SAMPLE CASE STUDY –